FAQ - Frequently Asked Questions

 Note: Many of the documents referenced in this FAQ are available in PDF form for free, or in printed form for a nominal fee.
 You can usually find the hard-copy version at your local or on-line pilot shop, or via on-line sellers such as Amazon.
 Use whatever form works best for you.

-What are your rates and policies?
+What are your rates, policies, and availability?

 My availability, rates and policies are listed on my Rates & Policies page.